 (ii) Establishment of Registration Offices and Sub-Offices

-To service the nineteen (19) registration areas, fifteen (15) registration area offices and six (6) sub-offices have been established.
+To service the electorate, fourteen (14) registration offices and four (4) sub-offices have been established.
 Each registration office is staffed based on the size of the electorate of the registration area which it serves, and is headed by a Registration Officer.